top of page

 Cotton fabric dyed with dandelion yellow.

-Ribbon Trees are a traditional practice by numerous First Nations and communities.
-Strips of fabric, called ribbons or prints, are created as vehicles for prayer, and are tied to a tree as an offering to the Earth.
-The prints are left on the tree and their material naturally returns to the land over time.
-The colours of prints are created to reflect the colours of the grandfather spirits, and to represent the prayer being made onto the fabric before it’s tied to the tree.
+Ribbon Tree is a traditional practice of Métis origin.
+Strips of fabric are created as vehicles for prayer and tied to a tree as an offering to the Earth.
+The ribbons are left on the tree and their material naturally returns to the land over time.
+The colours of the ribbons are created to reflect the colours of the grandfather spirits, and to represent the prayer being made onto the fabric before it’s tied to the tree.
 For example, yellow represents the eagle spirit and the sun.
-Ribbon Trees may be made after a sweat lodge or other ceremony, where the ribbon or print is blessed.

 USE - ribbon tree 2.jpg